paulgreg/semi-persistent-chat/README.md

  - messages are saved in `tmp-data/semi-persistent-chat-dump.json` when server is halted and restored on next startup (to keep messages duging system update)

-## Demo

-You can try it here : https://semi-persistent-chat.herokuapp.com/

-That demo is hosted on an Heroku free account so it comes with limitations :

-  - app will take some seconds to wake up
-  - app is put in sleep if inactive meaning messages will be lost.

-I strongly encourage you to host it yourself !

 ## Configuration

 Launch `npm run config` to create `src/config.json` (from `src/config.json.dist`) and update it according your needs.